Indoor professional sports under the shadow of the coronavirus: A rollercoaster of emotions | DW | 20.10.2020

 In basketball, the domestic cup competition began with seven matches being played behind closed doors.
 A positive test for the coronavirus at Alba Berlin forced the cancellation of the defending champions' game against Löwen Braunschweig.
 The Basketball Bundesliga (BBL) is scheduled to open its season on November 6 — as originally planned.

 "Our credo is: Eyes shut and push through.
-We have to see to it that we get through this coming season somehow or other," says Philipp Galewski, general manager of Brose Bamberg.
+We have to see to it that we get through this coming season somehow or other," said Philipp Galewski, general manager of Brose Bamberg.

-BBL Managing Director Stefan Holz tells DW that the clubs have "already tightened their belts" and none is facing bankruptcy.
+BBL Managing Director Stefan Holz told DW that the clubs have "already tightened their belts" and none is facing bankruptcy.

 First-round games in German basketball's cup competition, like Vechta vs. Giessen, were played without fans